 Then I decided which pieces should be made out of brass, and which should be made from pewter.
 The next decision ... of those parts, which ones am I likely to want to use more than once?

 With that decision made, it was time to get to the workbench and make parts.
 The parts that would be used more than once (like the drive wheels) I would make ONLY ONCE (as "models") and have someone else cast them for me.
 The following pictures show the original models of the parts that I sent to the caster.
 The wires leading to the parts are called "gates" and are the pathways that the liquid metal passes through to fill the mold.

 I used Schaler Mfg, in RI to do the casting for me.

 The above four pictures are of parts to be cast in brass.

 The picture just above are parts to be cast in pewter.
 Only one of these is part of the locomotive - the others are parts for me to use to make future rocket ships and airships - all four of these are pictured together, because all four pieces went into the same mold.

 Once I had all of the cast parts, they needed to be "cleaned."
 That is the process or removing gates and irregularities (sawing & filing) and, in general smoothing things out.
 Also, wheels needed to have holes drilled (for the axles to go through, and for the connecting rod to go through).

-Time to start making other parts and to begin assembly.
+Next, I started making other parts and began assembly.
 The undercarriage was first - the pewter plates first; the brass plates added to the outer pewter plate function as a baring for the wheels and are decorative.
 Holes were drilled for the axles.
 Then I used mini brass bolts to keep the plates in place and the proper distance apart.